pace-neutrons/Horace/documentation/user_docs/docs/manual/Data_diagnostics.rst

 to add together all workspaces intended to use as Horace source data, display them on Mantid instrument view and create hard mask there.

 There is another issue which can be identified by this algorithm usually while diagnosing old ``sqw`` data, as this issue have been hopefully fully fixed in Horace-4.
-You may notice, that cut applied over the whole sqw file suddenly start loosing substantial fraction of pixels.
-For example, normal cut log for a cut applied over whole ``sqw`` file will look like:
+You may notice, that cut applied over the whole sqw file range suddenly start loosing substantial fraction of pixels.
+For example, normal cut log for a cut applied over whole ``sqw`` file range will look like:

 +------------------------------------------------------------------------------------------------------------+
 | \*\*\* Cutting file-backed sqw object; returning result in file --> ignored as cut contains no pixels      |